 Fig. 2.
 Domain structure of CD33-related sialic-acid-binding immunoglobulin like lectins in human (Immunology vol. 2011, 132(1): 18-26).

 Besides being recognized by Mylotarg®, CD33 is also targeted by other ADCs that reached clinical evaluation in recent years, such as IMGN779 and SGN-CD33A.
 IMGN779 utilizes the humanized anti-CD33 mAb Z4681A joined, through a cleavable disulfide linker, to a DNA-alkylating payload, DGN462, consisting of an indolinobenzodiazepine dimer with a monoimine moiety.
 Also in SGN-CD33A an anti-CD33 antibody, with engineered cysteine residues, is conjugated to DNA cross-linking synthetic pyrrolobenzodiazepine dimers (PBDs) via a highly stable, cathepsine B cleavable, maleimidocaproyl-valinealanine (MC-VC) dipeptide linker.
-This ADC has been tested in phase 1 clinical trials for CD33-positive AML as monotherapy or in combination with hypomethylating agents (azacitidine or decitabine).
+This ADC has been tested in phase 1 clinical trials for CD33-positive AML as monotherapy or in combination with hypomethylating agents (decitabine).

 AML is a genetically heterogenous disease characterized by clonal expansion of leukemia cells.
 AML develops when there is a block in differentiation and uncontrolled proliferation of myeloid precursors, resulting in bone marrow failure.
 AML is a heterogeneous disease clinically, morphologically, and genetically, and biological differences between adult and childhood AML have been identified.
 Statistics show that AML comprises 15-20% of all children less than fifteen years diagnosed with acute leukaemia.
 Relapse occurs in up to 40% of children with AML and is the commonest cause of death.
 The cell surface marker CD33 is an attractive therapeutic target in AML due to the frequent expression of this transmembrane glycoprotein on adult and childhood AML blasts and importantly identified on adult leukaemic stem cells (LSCs).
 Studies have indicated that approximately 90% of patients have myeloid blast cells expressing the CD33 surface antigen and since CD33 is reported to be absent from haematopoietic stem cells, it provides a selective AML target.